If you joined us in

 If shopping hasn’t been the same for you since the retail giant shuttered its four-floor flagship of deals across the street from the World Trade Center, you are not alone.
 In spring 2023, the store returns in partnership with experiences company Legends to create an elevated and streamlined shopping experience.

 After a decade-plus of the big purple school bus cruising all over the borough to reach children in their neighborhoods, the Bronx Children’s Museum opened its doors in December to its new permanent space on the Harlem River.
 The museum invites both children and their parents to explore their urban community, the nature around it and the cultural history of the Bronx.
-And don’t worry,
+And don’t worry, the plans are for the bus to still be mobile.

 Aaron Judge.
 Courtesy, New York Yankees